public class RealtimeThread extends java.lang.Thread implements BoundSchedulable

 when those parameters cannot hold a

-reference to the new RealtimeThread
+reference to the new RealtimeThread,

-when the new RealtimeThread
+when the new RealtimeThread instance cannot

-hold a reference to the values of area
+hold a reference to the values of area or

-, when the initial memory area is not specified
+logic, when the initial memory area is not specified

 and the new RealtimeThread